eldruin/ad983x-rs/README.md

 ## Status

-- [X] Compatible with AD9833
+- [X] Compatible with AD9833/AD9837
+- [ ] Compatible with AD9834/AD9838
-- [ ] Compatible with AD9837
+- [ ] Compatible with AD9832/AD9835

 ## Support

-For questions, issues, feature requests, and other changes, please file an [issue in the github project](https://github.com/eldruin/ad983x-rs/issues).
+For questions, issues, feature requests like compatibility with similar devices and other changes, please file an
+[issue in the github project](https://github.com/eldruin/ad983x-rs/issues).

 ## License